Campaign for Safe Energy

 The PUC is investigating the San Onofre debacle, but one thing is already crystal clear: It is Edison, not ratepayers, which should bear the costs of its mistakes.

-And this coming October, when the PUC holds a public hearing on the closure of the San Onofre power plant and considers refunds or reductions for ratepayers, CALPIRG will be there, with your petitions in hand, sending them a clear message that “asking ratepayers to foot the bill for a corporation’s mismanagement is unacceptable.”
+Last October, when the PUC held a public hearing on the closure of the San Onofre power plant and considered refunds or reductions for ratepayers, CALPIRG was there to send a clear message that “asking ratepayers to foot the bill for a corporation’s mismanagement is unacceptable.”

 “Edison Wants $2.4 Billion from Ratepayers for San Onofre”, Ronald Campbell, Orange County Register, September 4, 2013.